-On July 9, 1846, the American warship Portsmouth landed on the San Francisco shoreline and marched soldiers to the town square.
+The Mexican War began in April of 1846 and on July 9, 1846, the American warship Portsmouth landed on the San Francisco shoreline and marched soldiers to the town square.
 Navy Captain John Berrien Montgomery and US Marine Second Lieutenant Henry Bulls Watson raised the American flag, ordered a twenty-one gun salute, and declared the land to be part of the United States.

 Yerba Buena was under a form of Mexican government which divided California into districts.
 Commodore John Sloat, the highest ranking American military official on the west coast, ordered that the Mexican system of government continue until the war was concluded.

 However, on August 14, 1846, the military also appointed US Navy Lieutenant Washington Bartlett to be Alcalde (mayor) for the developing district of San Francisco.
 The Alcalde served both as the ranking municipal administrator and as a judicial officer.
-In other words, the Alcalde was both the mayor and a judge.

 A month later, on September 15th, a local election was held and Bartlett was officially elected Alcalde.
 On January 30, 1847, Alcalde Bartlett published a proclamation that the name "San Francisco" was to be used henceforth on all official communications, thus consigning the name "Yerba Buena" to the dustbin of history.